lnfernux/lnfernux.github.io/_posts/2018-10-22-securingwindowsserver11.md

 PS> Enable-BitLocker -MountPoint 'C:' -EncryptionMethod Aes256 -UsedSpaceOnly -Pin $SecureString -TPMandPinProtector
 ~~~

-Ooooor if your legacy as fuck, you can use manage-bde command line executable.
+You can also use manage-bde command line executable.

 #### Implement BitLocker on Hyper-V VM